pietervdvn/MapComplete/Docs/CalculatedTags.md

 The latitude and longitude of the point (or centerpoint in the case of a way/area)

 ### _surface, _surface:ha

 The surface area of the feature, in square meters and in hectare.
 Not set on points and ways

+This is a lazy metatag and is only calculated when needed

 ### _length, _length:km